PhilWaldmann/openrecord/README.md

 * Nested Updates
 * Nested Joins
 * Validations
-* Scopes
+* Scopes: Makro like methods
-* Before and After Hooks
+* Before and After Hooks: For validation, find, create, update, destroy and some more...
 * Events
-* Chaining
+* Chaining: Everything is chainable!
 * Promises
-* Migrations
+* Migrations: SQL Migrations are build in
-* Plugin support
-* Build in plugins (stampable, paranoid, nested set, sorted list)
+* Plugin support: In fact 99% of OpenRecord is a plugin
+* Build-In SQL plugins:
+  * stampable: automatically set `created_at`, `updated_at`, `updater_id` or `creator_id`
+  * paranoid: Soft delete of records
+  * nested set: Build trees easily
+  * sorted list: Don't worry about lists
 * ... with more than 1000 tests